My Favorite Touristy Hiking Spots

 Cons: Hike is a bit too short, no shade

 Address: 4730 Crystal Springs Dr Los Angeles, CA 90027

 White Mountains National Forest – New Hampshire

-Pros: great isolated hiking, heavily forested with beautiful pine trees, clean, the air just smells fresher
+Pros: Quiet isolated trails, heavily forested with beautiful pine trees, clean, the air just smells fresher

 Address: Greeley Ponds Trailhead (parking lot on Kancamagus Highway NH Rte.
 112

 Camden Hills State Park – Camden, Maine